Koverse/documentation/docs/source/infraguide.rst

 * In-between processes (1+ process per cluster, depending on usage)

   * Zookeeper (1 is required, 3 is needed for fault tolerance)
-  * Kafka Broker (1 is required, 2 are needed for fault tolerance)

 Example Configurations
 ----------------------